ibm-cloud-docs/activity-tracker/event.md

 ### target.id (string)
 {: #target.id}

-This field indicates the cloud resource on which the action is executed.
+This field indicates the {{site.data.keyword.cloud_notm}} resource on which the action is executed.
-{: note}

 The format of this field is a **CRN**.
 For more information, see [CRN format](/docs/account?topic=account-crn).